-intern with birdInternships
+intern with birdSeasonal Positions

-Summer Biologist-Educator Internship
+Summer Biologist-Educator Assistant

 Description

-Audubon California's 4000 acre Starr Ranch Sanctuary announces a summer education internship as part of our Starr Ranch Field Ecology Programs.
+Audubon California's 4000 acre Starr Ranch Sanctuary announces a summer education assistantship as part of our Starr Ranch Field Ecology Programs.
 Primary responsibility will be to assist instructors during our summer program for children, Starr Ranch Junior Biologists (SRJB), which emphasizes participation in ecological research.
 Kids participate in the scientific process through observation, exploration, and field research during a series of week long sessions.
 SRJB I kids explore native ecosystems and have fun with some of the techniques scientists use to study wildlife.
 In SRJB II, children participate in ecological research as they identify simple research questions. learn techniques for answering questions, and collect data.
 SRJB III is offered for older children, who camp at the Ranch and intensively study the animals and ecosystems introduced in SRJB II.
-Interns must also be willing to do the work necessary to support the summer kids programs: lead nature walks; purchase, design and construct instructional materials; and help with setup and clean-up.
-Interns might also be asked to help with other aspects of Ranch activities: maintenance, weed control, office work.
-The internship runs from early June through August.
+Assistants must also be willing to do the work necessary to support the summer kids programs: lead nature walks; purchase, design and construct instructional materials; and help with setup and clean-up.
+Assistants might also be asked to help with other aspects of Ranch activities: maintenance, weed control, office work.
+The position runs from early June through early August.

 Qualifications